Mikael Colville-Andersen: Volunteer work in Ukraine

 In May 2022, Colville-Andersen founded a non-profit organization Bikes4Ukraine.
 The organization's first goal was to deliver bicycles to help uncongest Lviv's public transportation.
-The city had had accepted over 200 000 refugees since the start of the 2022 Russian invasion, which put a strain on public transit.
+The city had accepted over 200 000 refugees since the start of the 2022 Russian invasion, which put a strain on public transit.
 Local urban planners contacted Colville-Andersen to suggest the bicycle solution which lead to the founding of the organization.
 On 3 July 2022, the first bicycle donation event took place in Copenhagen.
 By the end of that day, the organization received over 100 bicycles, which were sent to 3 Ukrainian cities: Lviv, Bucha and Chernihiv.
 As of early 2024, Bikes4Ukraine has delivered over 1000 bikes to over 35 cities and towns in Ukraine.

 In January 2024, Colville-Andersen announced he is designing a Nordic-style trauma-informed therapy garden for people suffering from PTSD in Kyiv.
 The project is expected to be finished by June 2024.
 The initial site for the garden was located in the Podil neighbourhood, however, it was changed to be in the northern part of Kyrylivskyi Hai park, near a psychiatric hospital.
 Colville-Andersen's team plans to work together with the hospital's staff to create a learning hub for mental health professionals from all over the country.
 The project in Kyiv is a pilot one, Colville-Andersen has confirmed he and his team have early-stage plans for building more gardens like these in Lviv and Mykolaiv.